Michael (footballer, born 1993)

-Michael Vinícius Silva de Morais (born 19 April 1993), simply known as Michael, is a Brazilian professional footballer who plays as a forward for Bangladesh Premier League club Rahmatganj.
+Michael Vinícius Silva de Morais (born 19 April 1993), simply known as Michael, is a Brazilian professional footballer who most recently played as a forward for Bangladesh Premier League club Rahmatganj.

 Career

 In April 2019, Michael went on a trial at FC Linköping City in Sweden.
 The trial went well, and the club announced that they had signed with the player on 17 April.
 The player signed for one year and got shirt number 23.
 On the same day as the official announcement - on 19 January - Michael got his debut against BK Forward and also scored in that game.